BerkeleyHCI/edg-ide/developing.md

 1. In IntelliJ, make sure the official (JetBrains) Scala plugin is installed
 2. To import the project, open the .sbt file
     - This should properly set up the project to index the generated proto code
+    - If IntelliJ gives you the option to update the version of SBT, click yes.
 3. Set up a sbt Task run configuration, with the command `compile`
 4. Set up another sbt Task run configuration, with the command `runIDE`, and with a dependency on the `compile` configuration
 5. You may also use the sbt shell tab (next to the Terminal tab) to run these commands directly.